Swivuriso: The South African Next Voices Multilingual Speech Dataset: Swivuriso

 To support fair and consistent evaluation, Swivuriso is released with predefined \textit{train}, \textit{dev}, and \textit{devtest} splits, following an 85/5/5 split.
 The actual hours per split is presented in \Cref{tab:domain_hours_distribution}.
 An additional 5\% of the data is held out as a private \textit{test} set to support future shared tasks and public ASR leaderboard evaluation.

 These splits are speaker-disjoint, ensuring no speaker appears in more than one subset.
 This ensures reliable benchmarking and reproducibility across studies, while reducing the risk of data leakage.

 Figure~\ref{fig:clip_per_speaker_distribution} compares the number of clips and unique speakers across train, dev and test splits for each language.
 The distributions closely follow the expected split ratio, with the training split containing the majority of data.
-The relative proportions suggest that the splitting strategy maintained balance across subsets.
 Figure~\ref{fig:clips_duration_distribution} shows the distribution of clip durations across splits.
-Most clips fall between 10 and 30 seconds, and the shapes of the distributions are nearly identical across splits.
-This indicates that the clip durations are evenly distributed across the splits.
-Figure~\ref{fig:clip_per_speaker_distribution} shows the number of clips contributed per speaker.
-While the distribution is skewed--some speakers contributed more clips than others--speaker diversity is well preserved, with contributions from a broad base spanning different age groups, and speech styles. \Cref{tab:domain_hours_distribution} shows the total number of hours recorded per domain across train, dev, and test splits.
+Most clips fall between 10 and 30 seconds, and the shapes of the distributions are nearly identical across splits. \Cref{tab:domain_hours_distribution} shows the total number of hours recorded per domain across train, dev, and test splits.
 All domains are represented in each split, with the training set holding the majority of the content, as expected.
 While \textit{general}, \textit{health}, and \textit{agriculture} dominate in terms of hours, other domains such as \textit{finance}, \textit{telecommunication}, and \textit{culture and society} also have meaningful representation. \Cref{fig:word_count_by_type_per_language} shows the distribution of word count per clip for scripted and unscripted recordings.
-In all languages, scripted clips tend to have much shorter word counts, with medians ranging between 17-26 words.
-Unscripted clips are consistently longer, with higher medians (33-75 words) and more variability.
+In all languages, scripted clips tend to have much shorter word counts, with medians ranging between 17--26 words.
+Unscripted clips are consistently longer, with higher medians (33--75 words) and more variability.
 The histograms show that scripted speech distributions are narrow and sharply peaked, reflecting uniformity in read prompts, while unscripted speech exhibits longer tails, capturing the natural variation of spontaneous speech.

-To summarize, Swivuriso is released with predefined \textit{train}, \textit{dev}, and \textit{devtest} splits, following an 85/5/5 ratio, plus a private \textit{test} set of 5\% of the data for blind evaluation.
-The splits are speaker-disjoint; that is, no speaker appears in more than one subset:

-Let $N_\text{clips}^\text{split}$ be the number of clips in each split.
-The proportion of clips per split can be represented as:

-And if we let $d_i$ be the duration of clip $i$ (in seconds), then the average clip duration in a split can be represented as:

-For speaker contributions, let $N_\text{clips}^{s}$ be the number of clips by speaker $s$ in a split.
-Then the average clips per speaker is: